digbmc/dsgas-resources/Classics.md

 # Digital Resources for Classics

 This is a resource for students in Greek, Latin, and Classical Studies interested in both classics and digital tools within the wider realm of digital humanities.
-This site includes links to Journals, Awards and Fellowship opportunities, Conferences, Online Archives and Databases, as well as other programs, tools, and resources one may need to become more involved in these communities.
+This site includes links to journals, awards and fellowship opportunities, conferences, online archives and databases, as well as other programs, tools, and resources one may need to become more involved in these communities.

 ### Digital Texts

 The following sites contain collections of Ancient Greek and Classical Latin works.
-Regarding themselves as Digital Libraries, these sites provide digital editions to works from the Classical Antiquity.
+Regarding themselves as digital libraries, these sites provide digital editions to works from the Classical Antiquity.

 - [Perseus Digital Library](http://www.perseus.tufts.edu/hopper/): A corpus of the majority of ancient Latin and Greek    works, which provides vocabulary and grammar tools for students.
 The site also provides resources for the study of ancient history, art, and archaeology

-- [Thesarus Lingue Greacae (TGL Digital Library)](http://stephanus.tlg.uci.edu/ "Thesaurus Linguae Graecae (TLG)"): The TLG Digital Library currently contains an extensive number of ancient Greek texts surviving from the period between Homer (8th century BCE) and the fall of Byzantium (1453 CE) in excess of 80 million words.
+- [Thesaurus Linguae Graecae (TGL Digital Library)](http://stephanus.tlg.uci.edu/ "Thesaurus Linguae Graecae (TLG)"): The TLG Digital Library currently contains an extensive number of ancient Greek texts surviving from the period between Homer (8th century BCE) and the fall of Byzantium (1453 CE) in excess of 80 million words.
 It covers a wide range of disciplines such as classics, archaeology, history, art, history, philosophy, linguistics, and theology/religious studies.

 - [Thesaurus Linguae Latinae (TLL)](https://www.degruyter.com/view/db/tll?language=en): The TLL is the largest and most detailed Latin dictionary in the world.
 It covers all extant Latin texts from antiquity to approximately 600 CE.
 It includes the etymology of each Latin word and its development in the romance languages.

-- [The Leipzig Open Fragmentary Texts Series](https://www.dh.uni-leipzig.de/wo/lofts/): The Open Fragmentary Text series is a new effort by the University of Leipzig to establish open editions of ancient works that survive only through quotations or fragmentsor text re-uses in later written works.
+- [The Leipzig Open Fragmentary Texts Series](https://www.dh.uni-leipzig.de/wo/lofts/): The Open Fragmentary Text series is a new effort by the University of Leipzig to establish open editions of ancient works that survive only through quotations or fragments or text re-uses in later written works.

 - [The Tesserae Project](https://tesserae.caset.buffalo.edu/): The Tesserae project aims to provide students and scholars a flexible and robust web interface that allows them to explore intertextual parallels in Greek and Latin texts.